DOT Physical Exam in Bronx, New York

 This is done to determine your capacity to drive for long hours.
 If you are sleepy during the day, have headaches, gasp during sleep, dry mouth while waking up, or simply snore loudly, you will need to be checked for sleep apnea.

-The DOT physical doctors in the Bronx will check your overall appearance.
-Sometimes, there are hidden conditions such as glaucoma, cataracts, macular degeneration in the eyes, perforated ear drums, and tympanic membrane scarring in your ears.
+Our Internal Medicine Doctor in Bronx will check your overall appearance.
+Sometimes, there are underlying conditions such as glaucoma, cataracts, macular degeneration in the eyes, perforated ear drums, and tympanic membrane scarring in your ears.
 Thus, there is a need to check your eyes and ears.
 Your throat, mouth, and respiratory system will be checked for problems.
 Also, your internal organs will go through a thorough check-up just in case you have an enlarged liver, irregular heart sounds, visceral issues, muscle weakness, etc. Moreover, if you have any neurological problems regarding reflexes and movements, it might affect your overall analysis.

 Cost of DOT physical exam in Bronx